-Back in the 1970s, when I started to climb, it seemed every climber was associated with some sort of climbing club.
-Some of these clubs were organized with large memberships and others were amorphous amalgamations of small groups of climbers who came up with a club name when they signed a register but after a climb or several climbing seasons never proceeded to create a formal entity.
+Back in the 1970s when I started to climb, it seemed as though every climber was associated with some sort of climbing club.
+Some of these clubs were organized with large memberships and others were amorphous amalgamations of small groups of climbers who came up with a club name when they signed a register, but after a climb or several climbing seasons never proceeded to create a formal entity.
 The Lost River Climbers was derived from this tradition.
 This club had no legal formation, no dues and no officers.
-To join the club all a person had to do was to climb Hawley Mountain in the Hawley Mountains under a full Moon in June, July or August.
+To join the club all a person had to do was to climb Hawley Mountain in the Hawley Mountains under a Full Moon in June, July or August.

-In 1980 there was not much in Clyde, Idaho other than a one room school house that was still in use.
-For me, Clyde was the center of the Lost River country and so it became the home of the Lost River Climbers.Share this post ...
+In 1980, there wasn’t much in Clyde, Idaho other than a one-room schoolhouse that was still in use.
+For me, Clyde was the center of the Lost River Country and so it became the home of the Lost River Climbers.Share this post ...